Isle of Wight

 In the Alliterative Morte ArthureKing Valiant of Wales seems to control the island.

-Isle of Wight | 0 to 700 AD
+Isle of Wight | Prehistoric Period to the 9th century AD

 Following the withdrawal of Roman forces from Britain in the early fifth century, the island, like other parts of Britain, entered a period of transition.
 It is believed that the island was inhabited by Romano-British communities, but the historical record from this period is limited.

-The spread of Christianityu to the Isle of Wight likely occured during the early medieval period.
+The spread of Christianity to the Isle of Wight likely occured during the early medieval period.
 Christian missionaries, including those associated with Saint Augustine’s mission to convert the Anglo-Saxons, played a role in the Christianization of the region.